emdgroup-liquid/liquid/CONTRIBUTING.md

 * **Are you running Liquid docs using the provided Dockerfile in a docker container?**
 * **Which other framework/libraries are you using that may be involved in the issue?** Please check https://stenciljs.com/docs/overview for possible known quirks.

-### Suggesting enhancements
+### Requesting new features

-This section guides you through submitting an enhancement suggestion for Liquid, including completely new features and minor improvements to existing functionality.
-Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.
+This section guides you through submitting a feature request for Liquid, including completely new components, new features to existing components and minor improvements to existing functionality.
+Following these guidelines helps maintainers and the community understand your request :pencil: and find related requests :mag_right:.

-Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
-When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
+Before creating feature requests, please check [this list](#before-submitting-a-feature-request) as you might find out that you don't need to create one.
+When you are creating a feature request, please [include as many details as possible](#how-do-i-submit-a-good-feature-request).
 Fill in [the template](https://github.com/emdgroup-liquid/liquid/blob/main/.github/ISSUE_TEMPLATE/feature_request.md).

-> **Note:** This repository is using __lodash style issue management for enhancements__.
+> **Note:** This repository is using __lodash style issue management for features__.
 This means:
 >
 > - Feature requests are closed issues with `feature` label and `needed: votes` label.
 > - Bugs are open issues tagged with the `bug` label.
 >
-> View the enhancement backlog [here](https://github.com/emdgroup-liquid/liquid/issues?q=sort%3Areactions-%2B1-desc+label%3Afeature+label%3A"needed%3A+votes").
-Upvote the top comment of an issue with 👍 if you want the enhancement to be prioritised higher.
+> View the feature backlog [here](https://github.com/emdgroup-liquid/liquid/issues?q=sort%3Areactions-%2B1-desc+label%3Afeature+label%3A"needed%3A+votes").
+Upvote the top comment of an issue with 👍 if you want the feature to be prioritised higher.

-#### Before submitting an enhancement suggestion
+#### Before submitting a feature request

 * Most importantly, check if you're using **the latest version of Liquid**.
-* **Perform a search in the [enhancement backlog](https://github.com/emdgroup-liquid/liquid/issues?q=sort%3Areactions-%2B1-desc+label%3Afeature)** to see if a similar enhancement has already been suggested.
-If it has and the issue is still open or if it's closed and has the **needed: votes** label, upvote the suggested enhancement or add a comment, if you think it contains relevant information which will help drive it forward, instead of opening a new one.
-If you prefer to discuss with others before, you can start a discussion on [GitHub discussions](https://github.com/emdgroup-liquid/liquid/discussions) or our [Teams channel](https://teams.microsoft.com/l/channel/19%3ab5381a933c6c413ea0ae41c3b424acd8%40thread.skype/Liquid%2520Design%2520System?groupId=babb6c18-c13f-43ef-baf2-ce1617f228cd&tenantId=db76fb59-a377-4120-bc54-59dead7d39c9).
+* **Perform a search in the [feature backlog](https://github.com/emdgroup-liquid/liquid/issues?q=sort%3Areactions-%2B1-desc+label%3Afeature)** to see if a similar feature has already been requested.
+If it has and the issue is still open or if it's closed and has the **needed: votes** label, upvote the requested feature or add a comment, if you think it contains relevant information that will help drive it forward, instead of opening a new one.
+If you prefer to discuss with others first, you can start a discussion on [GitHub discussions](https://github.com/emdgroup-liquid/liquid/discussions) or in our [Teams channel](https://teams.microsoft.com/l/channel/19%3ab5381a933c6c413ea0ae41c3b424acd8%40thread.skype/Liquid%2520Design%2520System?groupId=babb6c18-c13f-43ef-baf2-ce1617f228cd&tenantId=db76fb59-a377-4120-bc54-59dead7d39c9).

-#### How do I vote on an existing enhancement suggestion?
+#### How do I vote on an existing feature request?

-Click on the reaction icon in the upper right corner of the enhancement suggestion.
+Click on the reaction icon in the upper right corner of the feature request.
 Pick the 👍 or the 👎 reaction.
 The maintainers of the repository will use reactions as a metric for prioritising their tasks (i.g. using `is:issue label:"needed: votes" sort:reactions-+1-desc` as the issue search query).

-#### How do I submit a (good) enhancement suggestion?
+#### How do I submit a (good) feature request?

-Enhancement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-Create an issue provide the following information:
+Feature requests are tracked as [GitHub issues](https://guides.github.com/features/issues/).
+Create an issue providing the following information:

 * **Use a clear and descriptive title** for the issue to identify the suggestion.
-* **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
+* **Provide a step-by-step description of the requested feature** in as many details as possible.
 * **Provide specific examples to demonstrate the steps**.
 Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 * **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of Liquid which the suggestion is related to.
 You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
-* **Explain why this enhancement would be useful** to most Liquid users and isn't something that can or should be implemented as a separate community package.
+* **Explain why this feature would be useful** to most Liquid users and isn't something that can or should be implemented as a separate community package.
-* **List some other UI libraries or applications where this enhancement exists.**
+* **List some other UI libraries or applications where this feature already exists.**
 * **Specify which version of Liquid you're using.** You can get the exact version by running `npm list @emdgroup-liquid/liquid` inside the working directory of your project.
 * **Specify the name and version of the browser you're using.**
 * **Specify the name and version of the OS you're using.**